eggheadio/eggheadio-course-notes/build-a-react-native-application-for-ios-and-android-from-start-to-finish/notes/21-add-a-modal-screen-that-pops-up-from-the-bottom-with-react-navigation.md

 ## Modals

-[Stack navigation](https://reactnavigation.org/docs/2.x/stack-navigator/) can be used to display a modal.
+🤔[Stack navigation](https://reactnavigation.org/docs/2.x/stack-navigator/) can be used to display a modal.
 This should be the root most navigation layer if it needs to pop up over all content.
 The `mode: 'modal'` configuration option is used to tell React Native that this is a modal that should pop up from the bottom of the UI.

 ```jsx
 const List = createStackNavigator(...)